Light-Wizzard/WeBookClient/README.md

 and just let it go, with no adnormal admitistration, just normal useage, to prove it can sussain a DoS or Brute Force attacks, without effecting Clients.

+## Windows

+Of all days for Qt Download server to go down,
+I need to compile this on Windows, but cannot download Qt today.

 ## QTextEdit